mamgeorge/spring/sb_embedded/readme.md

 Notes:
-The persistence is case sensitive with objects; multilines need MultipleLinesSqlCommandExtractor The embedded h2 console JDBC URL must be "jdbc:h2:mem:anydbname" (match "spring.datasource.url: jdbc:h2:mem:anydbname")
+The persistence is case sensitive with objects; multilines need MultipleLinesSqlCommandExtractor The embedded h2 console JDBC URL must be "jdbc:h2:mem:anydbname" (match "spring.datasource.url: jdbc:h2:mem:anydbname") The EmbeddedConfiguration was added later to experiment with DataSourceBuilder

 # Components